-Middlebury School in China
+Middlebury in Beijing

-Middlebury School in China: At-A-Glance
+Middlebury in Beijing: At-A-Glance

 16 hours/week of intensive Chinese language